Visible Light Microscopy

 Field Curvature and Resolution

-Another point against excessive camera resolution is that, although the image is sharp to the eye, there is field curvature.
-There is always a region towards the edge of the image circle which is not so sharp.
+Although the image is sharp to the eye, there is almost always field curvature.
+There is a region towards the edge of the image circle which is not so sharp.
 This effectively reduces resolution when the objective image is projected onto the flat sensor surface.

 The eyes can adjust focus a bit, when using the eyepieces.
 Fortunately only the sharper middle-part of the objective image is sampled by the camera.
 Expensive plan objectives do produce nearly flat fields, so more camera resolution might be justified, particularly at low magnifications.